 Has your family started to grow apart?
 Enhancing the family aspiration using your entryway will make your family members keep in touch and visit more often.
 If your focus is to have a closer interaction with your family then adding just a few items will help that along.
-Family is in the west direction on the bagua map.
+The Family sector is in the west direction on the Bagua map.
 The color is green and the element is wood.
 The shape is rectangular.

 - Hang or place pictures of family members next to or close to each other.

-- The Chinese Red Scroll symbolizes Family and the safety of Family
+- The Chinese Red Scroll symbolizes family and the safety of family

 - A green rug with straight lines or rectangle patterns, The family tree patterned rug is the perfect pattern to use.

 Are you studying or learning something new and need that extra boost to help you concentrate and retain what you're learning?
 Activating your knowledge aspiration in your entryway will be a strong extension to your natural knowledge sector.
-The Knowledge sector is located in the southwest on the bagua map.
+The Knowledge sector is located in the southwest on the Bagua map.
 The color is blue or teal and the element is earth.
 The shape is square.